-NBC, Leftist Org Convince Google to Financially Blacklist Conservative News Sites
+Report: Google Financially Blacklists ZeroHedge, Threatens the Federalist over Comment Sections

-Google is appearing to take another massive leap towards total control over online discourse.
-Earlier today, NBC reported that the tech giant confirmed it financially blacklisted two sites known for criticism of the left: conservative commentary site the Federalist and alternative news site ZeroHedge.
+Earlier today, NBC reported that Google confirmed it financially blacklisted two sites known for criticism of the left: conservative commentary site the Federalist and alternative news site ZeroHedge.
 Following its publication, NBC amended its article to state that the Federalist has been “warned” by Google of imminent blacklisting from its Google Ads service due to “policy violations” in its comments section.
-ZeroHedge is also working with Google the resolve the blacklisting.
+ZeroHedge is also working with Google to resolve its blacklisting, which is also based on its comments section.

 If the Federalist fails to remedy what Google considers to be violations in its comments section, both websites will now be unable to generate advertising revenue using Google Ads, by far the most important service for any website trying to generate digital advertising revenue.
 In a comment to Breitbart News, the Federalist confirmed it has not been blacklisted and is working with Google to resolve any issues.
 In a seperate comment, ZeroHedge also stated it is working with the tech giant.